amin-analytics/energy-portfolio-analytics-powerbi/README.md

 - Energy & infrastructure analytics

 ## Screenshots
 Screenshots of all pages are included in the `screenshots` folder for quick review.
-I have also uploaded all pages together as a PDF file for convenience.
+A consolidated PDF containing all dashboard pages is also provided for convenience.

 ## PBIX File Access
 The Power BI (.pbix) file is available upon request for hiring managers and reviewers.